akhoury6/rbcli/README.md

 * __Simple DSL Interface__: To cut down on the amount of code that needs to be written, RBCli has a DSL that is designed to cut to the chase.
 This makes the work a lot less tedious.

+* __Lazy Loading__: Even though RBCli is a heavyweight tool, it uses lazy loading to speed up application startup time.
+This means you don't have to worry about a large framework slowing your application down.

 * __Multiple Levels of Parameters and Arguments__: Forget about writing parsers for command-line options, or about having to differentiate between parameters and arguments.
 All of that work is taken care of.

 * __Config File Generation__: Easily piece together a default configuration even with declarations in different parts of the code.
 Then the user can generate their own configuration, and it gets stored in whatever location you'd like.